vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/md-enhance.md

 For full GFM syntax, see [GFM](https://github.github.com/gfm/).

-We are not 100% supporting it to be honestly, we only supply it's syntax inlucding tasklists, footnote and so on.
+We are not 100% supporting it to be honestly, we only supply it’s syntax inlucding tasklists, footnote and so on.

 Some of the behavior might be different, for example to allow Vue syntax, we are not disallowing `<script>` tags.
 But in most situation, the behavior should be same.